 • Modelling Emerging Transport Solutions for Urban Mobility

-• Consortium: EMT Madrid (Project coordinator), Nommon (Technical coordinator), Dimos Thessalonikis, CERTH, Stad Leuven, TML, Stadt Regensburg, TUM, Aimsum SL, University of Deusto, POLIS and UITP.
+• Consortium: EMT Madrid (project coordinator), Nommon (technical coordinator), Dimos Thessalonikis, CERTH, Stad Leuven, TML, Stadt Regensburg, TUM, Aimsun, University of Deusto, POLIS and UITP.

 • 2019 – 2022